A. M. T. Jackson

-Arthur Mason Tippetts Jackson (1866 – 1909) was a British officer in Indian Civil Services.
+Arthur Mason Tippetts Jackson (1866 – 21 December 1909) was a British officer in Indian Civil Services.
 He was a learned Indologist and a historian.
 He contributed many papers on Indian history, books on folklore and culture and was popularly known as Pandit Jackson.
-He was the Magistrate of Nasik when he was murdered by Anant Kanhere and the trial in the case led to the arrest and deportation of Vinayak Damodar Savarkar.
+He was the Magistrate of Nasik when he was murdered by Anant Kanhere.
+The trial in the case led to the arrest and deportation of Vinayak Damodar Savarkar.